-Theaters and other entertainment venues near Tin Pan Alley drew musicians and publishers to the block, became Times Square after the relocation of the New York Times' headquarters in 1904, began to draw theaters from Madison and Herald Squares with transit incentives and its entertainment venues' international cachet.
+Theaters and other entertainment venues near Tin Pan Alley drew musicians and publishers to the block, William Glackens, Harper's Weekly XLIV, became Times Square after the relocation of the New York Times' headquarters in 1904, began to draw theaters from Madison and Herald Squares with transit incentives and its entertainment venues' international cachet.
 The development of the Times Square area as New York City's ultimate theater district was a result of the expansion of mass transportation and the ascendance of New York City as a center of American dramatic arts.
 Hotels and theaters began to congregate around major midtown transportation centers like Grand Central Terminal (a designated New York City Landmark) in order to capitalize on larger potential audiences.
-Few entertainment venues were left in the area around Madison Square after 1910.22
+Few entertainment venues were left in the area around Madison Square after 1910.20